-"I want you to be my partners in change in Victoria," Clark said, addressing her first comments to British Columbians rather than party members.
+"I want you to be my partners in change in Victoria," Clark said, addressing her first comments in front of the crowd gathered at the Vancouver Convention Centre Saturday night to British Columbians rather than party members.

 "You can count on me to listen," she said.
 "You can count on me to engage and you can count on me to make decisions that include you."